tphilippsen/Project-3/README.md

 We want to use this data to answer the below questions about meteors:
 - Where are meteorites falling and being found?
 - What are the most commonly found meteorite types?
-- Are the more modern centurys collecting more meteorites compared to older centurys?
+- Are the more modern century’s collecting more meteorites compared to older century’s?

 ## SQL Evaluation

 We utilized SQL to transform our dataset in various ways.
 The biggest benefit was by creating different categories within the data using the case when function.
 The categories we created are: Century, Size Group, Hemisphere and Classification Group.
-Various data rollups for these categories can be found in the "SQL" Folder in our Github.
+Various data rollups for these categories can be found in the "SQL" Folder in our GitHub.

 ## Plotly